cfw-guide/cfw.guide/_pages/en_US/home.md

 {% include feature_row %}

-If you appreciate this guide, we accept <a href="donations" style="text-decoration: none !important;">Donations</a>.
+If you appreciate this website, we accept <a href="donations" style="text-decoration: none !important;">Donations</a>.
 {: .notice--info}

-While these guides should be safe, you and you alone are responsible for any damages to your console while following these guides.
+While these guides should be safe, you are responsible for any damages to your console while following these guides.
 {: .notice--info}